 I glued one fluffy pom-pom with metallic strands right on top of the Christmas Tree.
 Next, I used my hot glue carefully to glue the little tiny pom-poms all around the Christmas Tree.
 That’s it.
 You are done. of course, you can add more decoration, even more, realistic ones, but I love the way it turned out.

 For the white version of the Loop Yarn Christmas Tree, I even added one strand of normal yarn all around it to make it look like a garland.
 Beautiful!

 My mom loves all of my Loop Yarn Christmas Trees.
 I am so excited to see her versions as she has different colored loop yarn in Germany.
 This project is so easy and fast, I am sure your kids can help you with this project, too.
-Just be careful about the hot glue.
+Just be careful with the hot glue.
 Maybe try normal liquid glue and see if it hold up.
-I have not tried it yet so I am not sure of the results.
+I have not tried it yet, so I am not sure of the results.

 If you prefer the video tutorial for the Loop Yarn Christmas Trees, check out my festive and quick video below.

 How to Make the Loop Yarn Christmas Trees – Video Tutorial

 If you are curious, I have many more free crochet patterns and tutorials coming out every week.
 So be sure to subscribe to my Newsletter below to always stay up to date (subscribe below).
 You will even get a free crochet pattern ebook just for subscribing.